 The Falconian Society is lead by a committee consisting of up to 13 members.
 Currently the committee members are:

-Colin Bewes (Hervey 1978) – IT Manager
+Colin Bewes (Hervey 1978) - Member-at-Large

 The Falcon Foundation